invertedv/testGo/docs/approach.md

 and linearly decreasing learning rates.

 ### Assessment
+{: .fw-700 }

 goMortgage produces a variety of model assessments, mostly graphical, to provide insight into the model performance and relationships of inputs to output.

-Given the approach of goMortgage to model building, one can do something that's uber cool.
+Given the approach of goMortgage to model building, one can do something that's very cool.
 It is straghtforward to build the model on data up to time *t* and assess it on data after time *t*.
 In fact, one can march through time conducting this process to gain insight into how the model performs out of time period in a variety of economic environments.
 One can even perform experiments like restricting the assessment to loans, say, in California.

 ### Extensible
+{: .fw-700 }

 goMortgage comes configured to work with Fannie and Freddie data but can be modified for other data sources.
 See the